Postal (film): Production

 According to Uwe Boll, the German fan club for Postal contacted him, offering the possibility of the game being adapted into a film.
 Intrigued by the game's premise and blatant political incorrectness, Boll contacted Running with Scissors president Vince Desiderio, who sold him the rights under the condition that he would be involved with the script and the production.
 Supposedly, Desiderio and Postal 2 director Steve Wik pitched a much grittier, darker version of the Postal story, but Boll rejected it, fully intent on turning it into a comedy in order to use the film as a platform for political satire as well as "revenge" against the people who have protested his movies.
 Boll ended up writing the script with assistant director Bryan C. Knight, who had worked on all of Boll's previous video game adaptations.
 In an interview for Nathan Rabin's book My Year of Flops, Dave Foley said that Boll did want to make a serious statement about how a cult of heroism had surrounded people who were murdered in the 9/11 attacks, and that he and Boll agreed that being the victim of terrorism makes people victims, not heroes.
 Foley added that he tried to talk Boll out of including the notorious 9/11 sequence that opens the film where two Al Qaeda hijackers plan to call off their attack when Osama Bin Laden informs them that they will not receive anywhere near 72 virgins for their services, only to have passengers break into the cockpit and accidentally fly the plane into the World Trade Center because the film would have no chance of appearing on many (or any) screens in the U.S.

-Postal filmed from September 13 – October 30, 2006 in Cloverdale and Vancouver, British Columbia, Canada.
+Postal filmed from September 13 to October 30, 2006, in Cloverdale and Vancouver, British Columbia, Canada.
+The film is set in Paradise, Arizona, like the games, although in reality it is a ghost town.